Ahmedabad Municipal Transport Service: Public sector operation

+The new bus service was the first of its kind in Amdavad.
 Clockwise and anti-clockwise circular routes were started from Lal Darwaja.
-When the bus service began in 1947, buses were not delivered in requisite number, hence certain buses were hired for a month, to cater for the urgent need, from Gujarat Motors Ltd. on a daily rent of Rs.50.
+When the bus service began in 1947, buses were not delivered in requisite number, hence certain buses were hired for a month, to cater for the urgent need, from Gujarat Motors Ltd. on a daily rent of Rs 50.
 Due to an inconvient body for the city-service, they were stopped as soon as the organization got its own buses.
+At the end of the year 1951, the organization had 205 buses.